lwahedi/Portfolio/ReadMe.txt

 I have enclosed three additional scripts that showcase different skillsets.
 They cover three languages, formal modeling, object oriented code, basic network analysis, and time series.
--MilitantNetworkModel: Written in Python 2, this is the basic framework
+-Mil Alliance Model: Written in Python 2, this is the basic framework
 	for a computational formal network model that I am building.
 It is very much a work in progress, with the code lagging the paper theory by a couple of itrations, but it has the basic interface and a